jayariglesias/jayariglesias/README.md

 ### 👨‍💻 About Me

-I'm an **innovative Full Stack Developer** with 1+ year of experience crafting end-to-end web, mobile, and software solutions.
-I’ve worked closely with small to medium-sized businesses to turn ideas into scalable products using modern tech stacks and clean architecture.
+I'm an **innovative Full Stack Developer** with **5+ years of experience** (since 2020) crafting end-to-end web, mobile, and software solutions.
+I’ve partnered with small to medium-sized businesses to transform ideas into scalable products using modern tech stacks and clean architecture.

 ---